Philsie/ARRS-documentation/Users/analyst.md

    * gnknbxetk.string <br>
      If you need to access encrypted files, use this key to access the system: lxiuvtse

      Delete the file after reading it!

+     		Vigenere with key "string" on gnknbxetk give outformat Vigenere with key "string" on lxiuvtse give terminal

    * ARRS_NODE_11-1_1_10.06.2023.log <br>
      < - file -> <br>